heptagonnnn/Learning-note/JsonSchema/JsonSchemaCore.md

 In JSON Schema, the terms "JSON document", "JSON text", and "JSON value" are interchangeable because of the data model it defines.

 JSON Schema is only defined over JSON documents.
-However, any document or memory structrue that can be parsed into or processed according to the JSON Schema data moel can be interpreted against a JSON Schema, including media types like CBOR[RFC7049].
+However, any document or memory structrue that can be parsed into or processed according to the JSON Schema data model can be interpreted against a JSON Schema, including media types like CBOR[RFC7049].

 ### 4.1 JSON文档